gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-plugin-image.md

 For `fixed` and `constrained` images, you can also optionally pass either a `width` or `height`, and it will use that to calculate the other dimension.
 For example, if you pass `width={800} aspectRatio={4/3}` then `height` will be set to the width divided by the aspect ratio: so `600`.
 Passing `1` as the aspectRatio will crop the image to a square.
 If you don't pass a width or height then it will use the source image's width.

 For `fullWidth` images you don't specify width or height as it resizes to fit the screen width.
 Passing `aspectRatio` will crop the image if needed, and the height will scale according to the width of the screen.
-For example, if you set the aspectRatio to `16/9` then when the image is displayed full width on a screen that is 1024px wide, the image will be 576 pixels high.
+For example, if you set the aspectRatio to `16/9` then when the image is displayed full width on a screen that is 1280px wide, the image will be 720 pixels high.

 > There are several advanced options that you can pass to control the cropping and resizing behavior.
-For more details, see the advanced options reference.
+For more details, see the [`transformOptions`](#transformoptions) reference.

 ### `placeholder`